PhD candidate Population Genomics and Epidemiology

 - Niet nader bepaald

-The maximum salary for this position (100%) is € 2.992,00 gross per month based on full-time employment (work week 36 hours).
-This job is based on a temporary position for 4 years with a probationary period of 1 year.
+The maximum salary for this position (100%) is € 3.020,00 gross per month based on full-time employment (work week 36 hours).
+This job is based on a temporary position for 3 years.

-In addition, we offer an annual benefit of 8.3%, holiday allowance, travel expenses, career opportunities and personal budget.
+In addition, we offer an annual benefit of 8.3%, holiday allowance, travel expenses and career opportunities.
 The terms of employment are in accordance with the Cao University Medical Centers (UMC).

 Acquisition based on this jobopening is not appreciated.